How to Choose an Area Rug for Your Bedroom

 Choose Your Bedroom Rug Now, Accessorize Later

 Even when you’re spending your first night in a new place amidst boxes, a rug is a shortcut to creating a homey vibe.
 When looking for an area rug for your bedroom, it’s best to shop for that item before you purchase other coordinating accessories.
-The perfect rug that coordinates with your decor can provide a huge impact that ties all the elements of style together, but if you wait to pick an under-bed rug until that last throw pillow is added, you may spend months locating the perfect rug to coordinate with your decor.
+A bedroom rug that coordinates with your decor can provide a huge impact that ties all the elements of style together.
+But if you wait to pick an under-bed rug until that last throw pillow is added to your bedscape, you may spend months locating one that matches harmoniously.

 Consider a Rug Pad for Your Under-Bed Rug

 The final thing to consider when selecting a bedroom rug is the backing material.
 If you place your rug under a TV console or your bed frame, you don’t worry as much about it slipping, but a rug pad can add even more traction and much-needed padding.
-Bedside rugs should be secure to prevent accidents so a rug pad should always be a consideration.
+Bedside and under-bed rugs should be secure to prevent accidents, so a rug pad should always be a consideration.
 Opt for a rug pad that keeps your rug in place, or select a rug that’s slip-resistant if you’re installing it on solid-surface flooring.